Unlocking [CLS] Features for Continual Post-Training: Experiments

 \subsection{Parameter and Run-Time Analysis}

-We further investigate PTM-based CIL approaches in terms of accuracy, computational cost (run time), and parameter efficiency on CIFAR B0 Inc5 benchmark in \cref{fig:params}.
+We further investigate FM-based continual post-training approaches in terms of accuracy, computational cost, and parameter efficiency on CIFAR B0 Inc5 benchmark in \cref{fig:params}.
 TOSCA achieves the top performance while maintaining a low computational cost and parameter overhead per task.
-In contrast, methods like CODA-Prompt and EASE require significantly more parameters and longer run times, making them less efficient.
+In contrast, methods like CODAPrompt and EASE require significantly more parameters and longer run times, making them less efficient.
 Notably, MOS also attains high accuracy, but it comes at a higher computational expense due to additional processes such as adapter merging and replay generation.
 Overall, TOSCA demonstrates its effectiveness in CIL with minimal parameter overhead and shorter run-time, striking a balance between efficiency and performance.